nospaceships/node-raw-socket/README.md

  * Move `SOCKET_ERRNO` define from `raw.cc` to `raw.h`
  * Error in exception thrown by `SocketWrap::New` in `raw.cc` stated that two arguments were required, this should be one
+ * Corrections to the README.md

 # Roadmap

 In no particular order:

+ * Enhance performance by moving the send queue into the C++ raw::SocketWrap class
  * Support `IP_HDRINCL` socket option
  * Support IPv6